 When silage is exposed to air, typically during feed out, spontaneous heating of the silage can occur.
 Yeast and mold are fungi that grow well in the presence of oxygen and they produce heat as they grow.
 Nutrients are lost and palatability of feed is reduced.
 The outcome – besides nutrient loss – may be reduced feed intake and subsequent reduced milk production.
 Some crops, such as corn, are more susceptible to heating than others.

-SILOSOLVE® AS contains two fast growing and competitive lactic acid bacteriaand a unique strain of Lactobacillus buchneri.
-This specific bacterial strain combination improves fermentation and inhibits growth of yeast and mold, resulting in improved aerobic stability at feed out – 6 days in corn silages and 3 days in difficult-to-ensile grass and legume silages.
+SILOSOLVE® AS 200 contains two fast growing and competitive lactic acid bacteria and a unique strain of Lactobacillus buchneri.
+This specific bacterial strain combination improves fermentation and inhibits growth of yeast and mold, resulting ingrowth resulting in improved aerobic stability at feed out – 6 days in maize silages and 3 days in difficult-to-ensile grass and legume silages.

-SILOSOLVE® AS inhibits yeast and mold, reduces the breakdown of nutrients and ensures higher dry matter recovery compared to untreated silages.
-Dry matter recovery across crops was improved.
-In the more difficult-to-ensile grass and legume silages, dry matter recovery was improved 4% points.
+SILOSOLVE® AS 200 inhibits yeast and mold, reduces the breakdown of nutrients and ensures higher dry matter recovery compared to untreated silages.
+Dry matter recovery across crops was improved up to ~5 points in the more difficult-to-ensile grass and legume silages.

-SILOSOLVE® AS has two well proven lactic acid bacteria that drive fermentation coupled with our highly researched L. buchneri LB1819 for optimal production of acetic acid.
+SILOSOLVE® AS 200 has two well proven lactic acid bacteria that drive fermentation production of acetic acid.